istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 By default, the DNS certificates used by the webhooks of Galley and the sidecar injector are provisioned and managed by Citadel, which is a large component that maintains its own signing key and also acts as a CA for Istio.
-This task shows how to provision and manage DNS certificates in Istio through
-Chiron: a lightweight component that signs certificates using Kubernetes CA APIs without maintaining its own private key.
+This task shows how to provision and manage DNS certificates for Istio control plane components through Chiron: a lightweight component that signs certificates using Kubernetes CA APIs without maintaining its own private key.
 Using this feature has the following advantages: